Devs-Us/Cursed-Among-Us/README.md

 <p align="center">Don't get mad at your friends, get mad at the game.</p>

 ---
-# Development
+# Development (Delete on release)
 Try to prioritize tasks on The Skeld.
 From there we can branch to other maps.
 Tasks should always take in between 1 minutes or 2 minutes long.
-No patches should be too obvious (like everyone's is 2x smaller').
+No patches should be too obvious (like everyone's is 2x smaller).

 ---
-<div align="center">IMAGE OR LOGO HERE</div>

----
 # About
 Ever wondered what Among Us would look like if demons made it?
 Fortunately for you, this mod came straight from hell to fulfill your mightiest desires.
 This mod is a maven of agonizing players with exacerbated tasks and other aggravating changes.

+<div align="center">IMAGE OR LOGO HERE</div>

 ---
 # Changes